MattPickard/Project_Portfolio/Memior Project/README.md

 ### Version 1 Insights

 At a success rate of 85%, this pipeline was a significant improvement over the [Basic RAG Pipeline](#basic-rag).
-However, during evaluation, I found that it was struggling with queries that used pronouns such as "he" or "his" when referring to my grandfather.
-My theory was that this was because the memoir was written from a first-person perspective, and such queries cause a mismatch between the query and the intended context retrieval.
+However, during testing, I found that it struggled with queries that used pronouns such as "he" or "his" when referring to my grandfather.
+My theory was that this was because the memoir was written from a first-person perspective, and such queries cause a semantic similarity mismatch between the query and the context retrieved.
 To address this, I added a query rewriting step to the pipeline in version 2.

 ### Version 2:

-Using what I learned from version 1, version 2 of the ensemble pipeline applied the following techniques: LLM-based Reranking (as opposed to cross-encoder reranking), Context Enrichment Window, and Query Rewriting.
+Using what I learned from version 1, version 2 of the ensemble pipeline applied the following techniques: **LLM-based Reranking** (as opposed to cross-encoder reranking), **Context Enrichment Windows**, and **Query Rewriting**.

 **LLM-based Reranking**
 After using the cross-encoder reranking model, I wanted to see how an LLM-based reranking model would perform.
-I used the top 10 chunks to rerank using this prompt:
+I reranked the top 10 chunks retrieved by using this prompt:
 ```
 On a scale of 1-10, rate the relevance of the following chunk from George Shambaugh's memoir to the query.
 Consider the specific context and intent of the query, not just keyword matches.
     Query: {query}
     Document: {doc}
     Relevance Score:
 ```
-I then extracted the score from the model's response and reranked into the top 3 chunks based on their scores.
+The score from the model's response is extracted and the top 3 chunks based on their scores to be passed on.
 To me, this approach is more intuitive and performed better than the cross-encoder reranking model, but it is also slower and more expensive.

 **Context Enrichment Windows**
 Nothing new here, this is the same technique used in version 1.